FreeBSD version history: FreeBSD 15

+FreeBSD 15.x release cycle only supports the following platforms/architectures:

+FreeBSD 16

+FreeBSD 16.0-RELEASE will be released in December 2027.

 Version history

 The following table presents a version release history for the FreeBSD operating system.

 Timeline

 The timeline shows that the span of a single release generation of FreeBSD lasts around 5 years.
 Since the FreeBSD project makes effort for binary backward (and limited forward) compatibility within the same release generation, this allows users 5+ years of support, with trivial-to-easy upgrading within the release generation.